Geographic Tongue: A Common Yet Mysterious Oral Condition

 How Does Geographic Tongue Evolve?

-The patches caused by geographic tongue are completely harmless and do not increase the risk of cancer.
+The patches caused by geographic tongue are completely harmless and have nothing to do with oral cancer.

 Over time, the inflammation lessens, and the damaged papillae start to grow back.
-The redness fades, and the tongue returns to its normal texture.
+The redness goes away, and the tongue returns to its normal texture.

 Other Conditions that Resemble Geographic Tongue

-These conditions are usually different from the migratory pattern seen in geographic tongue.
+These conditions are different because they don’t show the same migratory pattern that’s typical of geographic tongue.
 Still, it’s important to recognize them, as some may need professional care.

-• Oral Thrush: This is a fungal infection that can cause white patches on the tongue, which can often be wiped off.
-Unlike GT, these patches don't have the same map-like appearance.
+• Oral Thrush: This is a fungal infection that can cause white patches on the tongue.
+Unlike GT, these patches can be wiped off and don't have the same map-like appearance.

 • Lichen Planus: Lichen planus is a chronic inflammatory condition that can affect any mouth area, resulting in white, lacy patches or open sores.